Saving Your Texas Driver's License

 - At the Administrative License Revocation (ALR) hearing held by the Texas Department of Public Safety

-- The second opportunity is in criminal court when your drunk driving case is being heard by a judge.
+- In criminal court when your drunk driving case is being heard by a judge

 In many ways, the ALR hearing is preparation for fighting the criminal case.
 Your defense attorney can subpoena the arresting officers, requiring them to attend the ALR hearing.
 If they attend, your lawyer has an opportunity to cross-examine the officer.
 This allows us to see whether there was a good reason (reasonable suspicion) for the traffic stop or probable cause for your arrest.
 If we find that you were unreasonably stopped or wrongfully arrested, we can use that testimony and other evidence from the ALR hearing as defense material for your later criminal case.
 Sometimes the case will be dismissed outright if the evidence against you is insufficient for conviction.

 Call Crain Lewis Brogdon, LLP at (214) 301-5007 for a free consultation—let us see what we can do for you.

-The Dallas DWI lawyers at Crain Lewis Brogdon, LLP can do that for you.
+When you contact the Dallas DWI lawyers at Crain Lewis Brogdon, LLP, we can schedule an ALR hearing for you.
 We help clients at every stage of their case.
 We have helped countless people save their drivers' licenses.
 We can help you.
 There are several reasons why it's important to hire an experienced DWI attorney to save your drivers' license and/or to help you get a temporary work permit license if your license is suspended.

 We will prepare and present the strongest case possible for letting you continue to drive.
 As attorneys experienced in handling license revocation matters, we know what questions to ask and what strategies are most likely to succeed in challenging a license suspension (including what kind of evidence and circumstances the officer is likely to accept).